I’ve previously written about delighting in God – and have received so many requests to follow up on those posts.

 - Tell God your hopes, dreams, struggles, ideas, fears, joys, and failures.
 Seek to find what brings great joy to His heart.

-- Share with God your heartaches and cry out to Him.
-He is the ULTIMATE best friend you will ever have the privilege of knowing.
-He’s the only Friend who is available 24/7 and truly cares about everything you experience and go through.
+- Share with God your heartaches, sins, failures, and shortcomings…and cry out to Him.
+God is the ULTIMATE Best Friend you will ever have the privilege of knowing.
+He’s the only Friend who is available 24/7 and truly cares about everything you experience, struggle with, and go through.
 Deeply consider – and be compassionate about – what brings His heart pain.

-- Ask Him for His guidance and ask Him to give you the gifts of wisdom and understanding.
+- Ask God for His guidance and ask Him to give you the gifts of wisdom, discernment, compassion, a soft heart, and understanding.

 - Ask God to continue to “create and perfect” you.
 God is the ultimate artist….place yourself back on His canvas and allow Him to “paint” the rest of your life to what He wants for it.
-Ask Him to finish your picture in His time with the colors He chooses.
+Ask God to finish your life picture in His time with the colors He chooses.
 There will be colors of joy…colors of brilliance…colors of beauty.
-There will also be dark brushstrokes and shades of sadness…heartache…suffering… BUT…God promises to take ALL of the colors and make the overall portrait something of great value, extraordinary beauty, and treasure.
+There will also be dark brushstrokes and shades of sadness…heartache…and suffering… BUT…God promises to take ALL of the colors and make the overall portrait something of great value, extraordinary beauty, and treasure.
 (Romans 8:28)…You can trust His most skillful Hand!

-- Have a Thank-fest: take the time to literally thank Him for each and every good person and thing in your life…especially Him!
+- Have a Thank-fest: take the time to literally thank God for each and every good person, blessing, and thing in your life…especially Him!
 There is a tremendous amount to be thankful for!

 - Confide in God and ask Him to purify and soften your heart.
 Nobody cares more about your heart than God.
 Nobody.
 Like I previously said, I LOVE what Psalm 56:8 says- “You’ve kept track of my every toss and turn through the sleepless nights, Each tear placed into Your bottle, each ache written in Your book”.
 If God cares enough to document every pain I have ever experienced, then He is who I want to expose my complete heart to.
-Trust Him with your heart and ask Him every day to change, purify, and soften it.
+Trust God with your heart and ask Him every day to change, convict, purify, speak to, and soften your heart.

 - Look for ways to do something awesome for God and seek to build His kingdom.
 God loves for us to minister to and love others as unto Him- Matthew 25:40, ‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.‘

-- Surprise someone for God with a secret gift to cheer them up when they’re down.
-If you’re at a restaurant and you can tell your waiter/waitress is struggling, leave an extra tip-make sure the tip is really good!
+- Surprise a family member or friend for God with a secret gift to cheer them up when they’re down.
+If you’re at a restaurant and you can tell your waiter/waitress is struggling, leave an extra tip – make sure the tip is really good – with a note telling them God loves them!
 Do something super sweet for a family member, friend, pastor, or neighbor.

 - Share your testimony with someone and tell them how God is working in your life.